Transfer Learning in Deep Reinforcement Learning: A Survey: Applications

-\textbf{\emph{Game Playing}} is one of the most representative testbeds for TL and RL algorithms.
-Both the complexity and diversity of games for evaluating TL approaches have evolved over the recent decades, from classical testbeds such as grid-world games to more complex game settings such as online-strategy games or video games with pixel GRB inputs.
-A representative TL application in game playing is \emph{AlphaGo}, which is an algorithm for learning the online chessboard games using both TL and RL techniques~\cite{silver2016mastering}. \emph{AlphaGo} is first trained offline using expert demonstrations and then learns to optimize its policy using Monte-Carlo Tree Search.
-Its successor, \emph{AlphaGo Master}~\cite{silver2017mastering}, even beat the world No.1 ranked human player.

-In addition to online chessboard games, TL approaches have also performed well in video game playing.
-State-of-the-art video game platforms include \emph{MineCraft}, \emph{Atari}, and \emph{Starcraft}.
-Especially, \cite{oh2016control} designed new RL tasks under the \emph{MineCraft} platform for a better comparison of different RL algorithms.
-We refer readers to \cite{ontanon2013survey} for a survey of AI for real-time strategy (RTS) games on the \emph{Starcraft} platform, with a dataset available from~\cite{lin2017stardata}.
-Moreover, \cite{justesen2019deep} provided a comprehensive survey on DL applications in video game playing, which also covers TL and RL strategies from certain perspectives.
-A large portion of TL approaches reviewed in this survey have been applied to the \emph{Atari}~\cite{mnih2013playing} and other game above-mentioned platforms.
-Especially, OpenAI trained an \emph{Dota2} agent that can surpass human experts~\cite{OpenAI2019blog}.
-We summarize the game applications of TL approaches mentioned in this survey in Table~\ref{tb:applicationGame}.
+\textbf{\emph{Game Playing}} is a common test-bed for TL and RL algorithms.
+It has evolved from classical benchmarks such as grid-world games to more complex settings such as online-strategy games or video games with multimodal inputs.
+One example is \emph{AlphaGo}, which is an algorithm for learning the online chessboard games using both TL and RL techniques~\cite{silver2016mastering}. \emph{AlphaGo} is first pre-trained offline using expert demonstrations and then learns to optimize its policy using Monte-Carlo Tree Search.
+Its successor, \emph{AlphaGo Master}~\cite{silver2017mastering}, even beat the world's first ranked human player.
+TL-DRL approaches are also thriving in video game playing.
+Especially, OpenAI has trained \emph{Dota2} agents that can surpass human experts~\cite{OpenAI2019blog}.
+State-of-the-art platforms include \emph{MineCraft}, \emph{Atari}, and \emph{Starcraft}. \cite{oh2016control} designed new RL benchmarks under the \emph{MineCraft} platform. \cite{justesen2019deep} provided a comprehensive survey on DL applications in video game playing, which also covers TL and RL strategies from certain perspectives.
+A large portion of TL approaches reviewed in this survey have been applied to the \emph{Atari} platforms ~\cite{mnih2013playing}.